shathor/JShellStandalone/README.md

 ### Linux

 * Checkout this repository.
 That directory will be referenced as \<repository-path>
+* binutils need to be installed for objcopy
 * Install [Java 9 or higher](http://jdk.java.net/).
 E.g. [How to manually install Java on Ubuntu](https://thishosting.rocks/install-java-ubuntu/#manually).
 * Set the installed Java to default, check with `java -version`
 * In the terminal, change directory to \<repository-path>